maxgroll/LaZona/README.md

 # LaZona
 ## Does Technology Make us Human?

-Personal webpage of my research into the relationship of humans and technology...
+Personal webpage of my research into the relationship of humans and technology.
+Content forthcoming.
+Pretty occupied at the moment learning programming...

-My forst contact with selftaught HTML, CSS and just a tinybit of JavaScript.
+My first contact with selftaught HTML, CSS and just a tinybit of JavaScript.